textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 [^tabs]: ’Tabs’ was the common reference used years ago when the administration side’s visual design looked like manilla file folders with tabs.
 The refence was obsolete and confusing when the new Hive design was adopted.

-### Brand usage
+### Brand name usage

 Do not use Textpattern brand acronyms like ‘Txp’ and ‘TXP’ in documentation.
-Always spell ‘Textpattern’ out fully.
+Always spell ‘Textpattern’ out fully, when it’s even needed at all.
+You might be surprised how much you can drop it.

-These pet abbreviations of the brand name are convenient for use in the support forum, but they are inconsistent and non-intuitive to the outside world.
-Needless brand abbreviations like these muddy documentation when so many abbreviations are already used in code examples, for instance.

-History has shown that the world still can’t spell ‘Textpattern’ correctly on a reliable basis, so don’t make it worse by using abbreviations.
+These pet abbreviations of the brand name are convenient for use in the support forum, but they are inconsistent and non-intuitive to the outside world, as well needless.
+And history has shown that most people can’t spell ‘Textpattern’ correctly, so don’t make it worse by using abbreviations.

-At the same time, do not overuse the brand name in documentation, even if it’s part of a title.
+At the same time, do not overuse the brand name in documentation (or in any project), even if it’s part of a document title.
 Too much repetition of ‘Textpattern’ becomes monotonous and distracting.
 It’s a context that is already clear to readers by fact the are using the software.

 ### Administration panels context